 Muscogee citizen: any person granted citizenship in the tribe following a process including, but not limited to, proof of lineage to a Muscogee ancestor(s) listed on the final rolls by issuance of birth and/or death certificates as established by the Act of April 26, 1906.
 THE MUSCOGEE (CREEK) NATION RESERVATION

-Muscogee Nation Reservation within the State of Oklahoma

-The Muscogee (Creek) Nation Reservation, which includes trust land and fee land owned by the tribe as well as other lands within the boundaries, calls for a high level of coordination and the development of cooperative agreements between tribal, state, and local officials.
+Muscogee Nation Reservation within the State of Oklahoma The Muscogee (Creek) Nation Reservation, which includes trust land and fee land owned by the tribe as well as other lands within the boundaries, calls for a high level of coordination and the development of cooperative agreements between tribal, state, and local officials.
 The Muscogee (Creek) Nation Reservation consists of an area within boundaries established in treaties between the tribe and the Federal Government following the Indian Removal Act of 1830.
-Prior to statehood. both Oklahoma Territory and Indian Territory contained suzerain Indian Nations that had legally established boundaries.

-The reservation includes trust lands and fee lands owned by the tribe as well as other lands not belonging to or owned by the tribe.
+Prior to statehood, both Oklahoma Territory and Indian Territory contained suzerain Indian Nations that had legally established boundaries.
+The reservation includes three million acres of trust lands and fee lands owned by the tribe as well as other lands not belonging to or owned by the tribe.
 The Muscogee (Creek) Nation Reservation includes 11 counties, wholly or in part, in east central Oklahoma.
 The 11 counties make up 8 voting districts, originally for political representation, but now for the sole purpose of administering elections.
-These districts are Creek (Creek County entirely), Tulsa (Southern portion and western reach of Tulsa County).
-Wagoner (majority of Wagoner County and a small portion of the southern regions of Rogers and Mayes Counties), Okfuskee (Okfuskee County entirely and a portion of Seminole County), Okmulgee (Okmulgee County entirely), Muskogee (western portion of Muskogee County), Tukvpvtce (northern portion of Hughes County and a portion of Seminole County), and McIntosh (majority of McIntosh County).
+These districts are Creek (Creek County entirely), Tulsa (Southern portion and western reach of Tulsa County), Wagoner (majority of Wagoner County and a small portion of the southern regions of Rogers and Mayes Counties), Okfuskee (Okfuskee County entirely and a portion of Seminole County), Okmulgee (Okmulgee County entirely), Muskogee (western portion of Muskogee County), Tukvpvtce (northern portion of Hughes County and a portion of Seminole County), and McIntosh (majority of McIntosh County).
+PROGRESS and GROWT 1984 The Nation opens Creek Nation Tulsa Bingo on the east bank of the Arkansas River.
+Gaming creates jobs and revenue funds government operations and programs, provides for the general welfare of citizens, promotes economic development, enhances communities and helps fund operations of local government agencies.
+1993 The Nation begins providing citizens, living in the jurisdiction, the option to register their vehicles with the Nation's Tax Commission.
+Revenues fund construction and improvement of roads and public parking lots, and public safety improvement projects on the Reservation.